Manifolds of absolutely continuous functions with values in an infinite-dimensional manifold and regularity properties

-\begin{prop} Let $N$ be a smooth manifold modeled on a sequentially complete locally convex space $E$ which admits a local addition and $p\in [1,\infty]$.
-For each $q\in N$ the function $\zeta_q:[a,b]\to N$, $t\mapsto q$ is absolutely continuous and the map
+\begin{prop} Let $p\in [1,\infty]$.
+Let $N$ be a smooth manifold modeled on a sequentially complete locally convex space $E$ which admits a local addition.
+For each $q\in N$, the function $\zeta_q:[a,b]\to N$, $t\mapsto q$ is absolutely continuous and the map